The difference between theory and practice is that in theory there is none.

 - A Formal Proof of Countermeasures Against Fault Injection Attacks on CRT-RSA

-- PROOFS 2013 : PROOFS: Security Proofs for Embedded Systems
+- PROOFS 2013 : 2nd Workshop on Security Proofs for Embedded Systems

 In this article, we describe a methodology that aims at either breaking or proving the security of CRT-RSA implementations against fault injection attacks.
 In the specific case-study of the BellCoRe attack, our work bridges a gap between formal proofs and implementation-level attacks.
 We apply our results to three implementations of CRT-RSA, namely the unprotected one, that of Shamir, and that of Aumüller et al. Our findings are that many attacks are possible on both the unprotected and the Shamir implementations, while the implementation of Aumüller et al. is resistant to all single-fault attacks.
 It is also resistant to double-fault attacks if we consider the less powerful threat-model of its authors.